f5devcentral/f5-agility-labs-cert/docs/class2/modules/module03.rst

    d.
 Using your browser Inspect window check the server response.
 Altenately you can to the **Request and Response Headers** from the **Demo** drop-down menu to view the headers.
 You should see your sanitized server response and the original client IP address in the **x-forward-for** header, which is itself new.

-   a.
+   e.
 You can compare the headers by accessing your HTTP virtual server your unsecure **www_vs** and looking at the responses.

 .. note::
    Even though the data is encrypted between your browser and the virtual server, the LTM can still modify the data (i.e. resource cloaking) because the data is unencrypted and decompressed within TMOS.

-Archive your work in a file called: **lab5_security**
+Archive your work in a file called: **lab3_save4later**